mc2285/ffmpeg-chapter-split/README.md

 The files will be placed in the target directory.
 The extension is derrived from the input file.
 The default output directory is the current directory.

+## Contributing

+Constructive criticism, feature requests, and general discussion is welcome.
+Please be aware, that I won't respond in minutes.
+I do sleep (sometimes).